Toniq-Labs/fleek-iterative-deploy/README.md

 ### 4. Clear your build command from Fleek

-**Make sure that your Fleek deploy settings _do not have_ a build command.** `npx fleek-iterative-deploy` will run the build command for you.
+**Make sure that your Fleek deploy settings _do not have_ a build command.** `npx @toniq-labs/fleek-iterative-deploy` will run the build command for you.

 ### 5. Set your Fleek publicDir to `build`